dgofman/flytrainer/README.md

 1. "An SQL script will be run on your database."
 Click button "Apply this script now!"

+2. "Login to mysql and switch database." use flytrainer;

-2. After creation database, copy SQL triggers from server/conf/evolutions/flytrainer/1.sql file and RUN manually.
+3. After creation database, copy SQL triggers from server/conf/evolutions/flytrainer/1.sql file and RUN manually.

-3. "An evolution has not been applied properly.
+4. "An evolution has not been applied properly.
 Please check the problem and resolve it manually before marking it as resolved."
 Click button "Mark it resolved"

 # Troubleshooting